1. Overview

 The escape adjustment relates to ensuring prisons fulfil the role of public protection and is applied to activities used to measure the output of the prison service.

-The measure is based on changes in the difference between the number of escapes and a baseline of 0.05% of the England and Wales prison population – a historic target used by the MoJ.
+The measure is based on changes in the difference between the number of escapes and a baseline of 0.05% of the England and Wales prison population – a historical target used by the MoJ.
 The purpose of this is that as the absolute number of escapes approaches zero, the relative change year-on-year would have a disproportionate effect on a non-baselined quality adjustment index.

 Combining the components